Common use of Protection from Unauthorised Transactions Clause in Contracts

 AutoNDA by SimpleDocs

 Protection from Unauthorised Transactions.
 To protect yourself from unauthorised activity in your PayPal account, you should regularly log into your PayPal account and review your PayPal account statement.
 PayPal will notify you of each transaction by sending an email to your primary email address on file.
 You should review these transaction notifications to ensure that each transaction was authorised and accurately completed.
 PayPal will protect you from unauthorised activity in your PayPal account.
 When this protection applies, PayPal will cover you for the full amount of the unauthorised activity as long as you cooperate with us and follow the procedures described below.
-What is an Unauthorised Transaction An "Unauthorised Transaction" occurs when money funds is sent from your PayPal account that you did not authorise and that did not benefit you.
+An "Unauthorised Transaction" occurs when funds money is sent from your PayPal account that you did not authorise and that did not benefit you.
 For example, if someone steals your password, uses the password to access your PayPal account, and sends a payment from your PayPal account, an Unauthorised Transaction has occurred.
-What is not considered an Unauthorised Transaction The following are NOT considered Unauthorised Transactions: • If you give someone access to your PayPal account (by giving them your login information) and they use your PayPal account without your knowledge or permission.
+The following are NOT considered Unauthorised Transactions: • If you give someone access to your PayPal account (by giving them your login information) and they use your PayPal account without your knowledge or permission.
 You are responsible for transactions made in this situation. • Invalidation and reversal of a payment as a result of the actions described under Refunds, Reversals and Chargebacks.

 Appears in 8 contracts